 It really began with the purchase of my first home in 2006.
-It was a simple cottage-style home built in the 1950’s.
-Over the course of a couple years, we gutted the home and added a large addition, paying close attention to detail and the home’s original integrity.
+It was a simple cottage-style home built in the 1950s.
+Over the course of a couple of years, we gutted the home and added a large addition, paying close attention to detail and the home’s original integrity.
 At this time in my life, I was a full-time mom and graphic designer.
 The experience taught me how important my surroundings were and how much I had to say on the matter, but even more significant was learning how to use an architectural ruler!

-Since 2013, my client base has grown quickly, with my current focus being designing new homes from the ground up.
+Since 2013, my client base has grown quickly, with my current focus being on designing new homes from the ground up.
 I love each and every phase, from creating the initial schematic forms and exterior elevations to placing the last piece of artwork.
 I’m forever grateful for the opportunity my clients give me.
 Their trust means everything.

 What are a few of your favorite things about living in the Pacific Northwest?

-From snow topped mountains to lush evergreen forests and deep blue lakes (all of which are seen on my commute)… the Northwest has a calming effect and you can’t help but be inspired by its natural palette and textures.
+From snow-topped mountains to lush evergreen forests and deep blue lakes (all of which are seen on my commute)… the Northwest has a calming effect and you can’t help but be inspired by its natural palette and textures.

 How does living in the PNW influence your design?

 Unfortunately, we do have a number of gray days here in Seattle.
 Bringing as much natural light into your home as possible is so important.
 I pay close attention to this as a new home or space is being developed.
 Your home should be your sanctuary.
-A calm place that makes you happy, relaxed, and gives you the ability to recharge.
+A calm place that makes you happy, and relaxed, and gives you the ability to recharge.

 Your designs have an eclectic yet classic feel to them.
 How do you achieve a balanced mix of styles?

-There is definitely a balance to it all, as you said, but I think the balancing and mixing of styles originates out of curiosity, with the final decision (more often than not) being based on a gut feeling.
+There is definitely a balance to it all, as you said, but I think the balancing and mixing of styles originate out of curiosity, with the final decision (more often than not) being based on a gut feeling.
 Every era has its good and bad moments.
 Honing in the best of each and mixing them in a new and exciting way is what drives me.